Chocolate Fudge Kladdkaka (Swedish Sticky Cake)

 Instructions

-- Whisk the eggs and sugars together then pour in the chocolate mixture and stir until everything is combined.
+- Pour in the chocolate mixture and stir until everything is combined.

-- When ready, remove from the oven and allow to cool completely.
+- When ready, remove from the oven and allow to cool completely (keep it in the springform).

 Notes